DevsriniSavidya/Book-Management-System/README.md

 # Book-Management-System
-Web application for managing a collection of books.The application should allow users to view, add, edit, and delete books.
+- Web application for managing a collection of books.
+- The application allows Logged users to view, add, edit, and delete books.
+- Guest Users can View Home Page and explore Books.

 ### Setup project
 Clone the repository in local machine.

 ### Setup Frontend
-- Navigate to frontend directory
+- Navigate to the frontend directory
    ```bash
    cd frontend